Paul McCartney: vocals, backing vocals, lead guitar, bass, piano

 I wanted it to end with a little meaningful couplet, so I followed the Bard and wrote a couplet.

 In the studio

 Originally known simply as Ending, The Beatles began recording The End on 23 July 1969.
-According to Mark Lewisohn, the basic structure of the song was in place from take one, suggesting the group had spent time rehearsing before recording began.

 The orchestral overdub for The End was the most elaborate I have ever heard: a 30-piece playing for not too many seconds – and mixed about 40 dBs down.
 It cost a lot of money: all the musicians have to be paid, fed and watered; I screw every pound note out of it whenever I play the record!